What insurance plans do you accept?

 Do wisdom teeth really need to be pulled out?

-Visit your dentist to determine if your wisdom teeth need to be pulled out.
+Visit your dentist to determine if your wisdom teeth need to come out.
 If you are experiencing pain in the area, your gums may be infected.
+Sometimes it can be very difficult to clean and floss around erupted wisdom teeth which can cause decay between the teeth.
 Call us at the Dentists South Shore to meet with our dentists to discuss wisdom teeth extraction.

 Dentists South Shore knows the benefits of a wisdom teeth extraction